Bwc9876/manhunt-app/README.md

 ### Run App

-- `just dev`: Will run the app locally on your computer, this will open a WebView with the frontend
+- `just dev`: Run the app locally on your computer, this will open a WebView with the frontend for testing.
-    - Note: all geolocation returned from tauri-plugin-geolocation will be hard coded to `(0.0, 0.0)` in this mode.
+    - Note: all geolocation data returned from `tauri-plugin-geolocation` will be hard coded to `(0.0, 0.0)` in this mode.
-- `just dev-android`: Will run the app on a connect Android device or VM via ADB
+- `just dev-android`: Run the app on an Android device or VM via ADB
-- `just signaling`: Will run the signaling server on port `3536` (this is needed for clients to connect)
+- `just signaling`: Will run the signaling server on port `3536` (this is needed for clients to connect).
+  If you need a different port run `cargo run --bin manhunt-signaling 0.0.0.0:PORT`.

 ### Project Layout